 7. Pedigree Dentastix Large Breed Fresh Flavor Dental Treats

-- Triple-action cleaning: Reduces tartar, cleans teeth, and freshens breath
+- Triple action formula: Reduces tartar, cleans teeth, and freshens breath

-- No added sugar or fillers: Focuses on a cleaner ingredient list
+- No added sugar or fillers: Supports a cleaner ingredient profile

 - No added sugar